-So what if you do freeze your cigars?
+So what if you decide freezing cigars is your best option?
 Fine, but getting them back to out-of-the-box-fresh condition depends on how you thaw them.
 Like many things that have to do with the care and feeding of your cigars, patience is a virtue.
-Don't just take them out of the freezer and let them thaw as you would a steak.
+Don’t just take them out of the freezer and let them thaw as you would a steak.
 And whatever you do, DO NOT DEFROST THEM IN THE MICROWAVE.
-That's instant death.
-Since cigars don't freeze as solidly as meat, the fillers will dry-out from the inside, and there's no turning back.
+That’s instant death.
+Since cigars don’t freeze as solidly as meat, the fillers will dry-out from the inside, and there’s no turning back.

 Here’s the deal: When you’re ready to thaw your cigars, move them from the freezer to the fridge where they will thaw SLOWLY.
 This should take about 24 hours.
 Since they’ve been frozen, there’s no risk of them drying-out within that time frame.
 After they’ve thawed in the fridge, place them in a cool, dark space and let them sit for one more day out of the humidor.
 By day three they should be humidor-ready again.
 Let them settle back in for a couple of more days, and by then they should be good-to-go.